-The Fotonic Sensor™ is a non-contact instrument, which uses the fiber optics lever principle to perform displacement, vibration and surface-condition measurements.
+The Fotonic Sensor™ is a non-contact instrument, which uses the fiber optics lever principle to perform displacement measurement, vibration analysis and surface-condition measurements.
 The Fotonic Sensor transmits a beam of light through a flexible fiber-optic probe, receives light reflected from a target surface, and converts this light into an electrical signal proportional to the distance between the probe tip and the target being measured.
 A simplified example of the fiber optic principal is shown in Figure 2.
 The output signal voltage from the fiber optic sensor is then used to determine position, displacement, vibration amplitude, frequency and waveshape of a target surface.

 Fiber optic probe principles (Figure 2)

 Products Utilizing Fiber Optic Sensors

 The MTI-2100 features advanced fiber-optic and electronic technologies for precise measurements of displacement, position and vibration.
 It sets new performance standards with resolution up to 0.01 µin.
 (2.5 Angstroms) and frequency response from direct-coupled (dc) up to 500 kHz.

 How Fiber Optic Sensors Work

 - The operation of the Fotonic Sensor is illustrated in Figures 3 and 4.
 Figure 3 shows that when a fiber optic probe is mounted close to a target, the amount of reflected light (A) seen by the receiving fibers (B2) is small.
 However, as the target moves further away from the probe (Figure 4), the amount of light illuminated on the receiving fibers (B2) increases rapidly.
 Even small target movements in this range cause a significant increase in the amount of received light.